What is Dental/Tooth Filling?

 Gold fillings need to be created in a lab to fit the tooth cavity and are then cemented into place.
 They are the most expensive type of filling and require multiple visits.
 Gold fillings are well received by the surrounding gum tissue and can last for more than 20 years.

 Amalgam fillings were the most common, cheapest filling available.
 However, amalgam fillings contain mercury and are not commonly used in Australia.
 Moreover, this type of filling can expand and contract in heat which can cause teeth to crack.
 For this reason, we do not offer amalgam fillings at Coastal Dental Care.
-Instead, we offer to replace old amalgam fillings with healthier tooth coloured fillings.
+Instead, we offer to replace old amalgam fillings with healthier tooth colored fillings.